SaraGurungLABS01/Deployment_5.1/Documentation.md

 ## Purpose

+The goal of this deployment project is to effectively employ a Jenkins agent in the deployment process of a Banking Flask application on Amazon EC2 instances.
+This project involves establishing a distinct GitHub repository, orchestrating the necessary AWS infrastructure, configuring Jenkins with a Jenkins agent, and seamlessly deploying the Flask application.
+The documentation is intended to serve as a comprehensive guide, ensuring clarity in each step of the process.

 ## Creating new key pair

 Used the linked steps to create a new key pair and attach the new private key to all the new instances